poucotm/Guna/README.md

 ### Adaptive Theme

-Guna automatically tweaks theme colors to match selected other color-scheme.
-Basically, by matching background color, Guna can be combined with other color-schemes, like Monokai, Mariana, Ayu, ...
+Guna automatically tweaks theme colors to match selected other color scheme.
+Basically, by matching background color, Guna can be combined with other color schemes, like Monokai, Mariana, Ayu, ...
 Some examples are below.
 Guna also supports an easy way to __customize theme colors and fonts__.
 In order to override colors and font faces, use __*Preferences > Package Settings > Guna > Dark (Light) theme settings*__ ([__Guna theme settings__][L11]).

 __*Adaptive Theme Testing Shot*__